apache/skywalking-website/docs/README.md

   - header: 6.0.0-beta release
     content: Bug fixed.
 New storage options.
 More java agent plugins, including Spring 5 MVC and webflux.
     time: Dec 25th, 2018
-  - header: Welcome Yao Wang as a new PPMC.
-    content: Based on his contributions.
-Including created RocketBot as our secondary UI, new website and very cool trace view page in next release. he has been accepted as SkyWalking PPMC.
-Welcome aboard.
-    time: Dec.
-22th, 2018
 ---